canyon289/conference_playbook/_sources/02_basics/open_community_gatherings.md

 under the hopes of advancing a non monetary effort.
 People join generally to trade their time and effort for an idea or goodwill of others.

 Contrast this a closed community approach, for example an employee at company which not anyone can just join, and the goals largely are to increase monetary wealth for a subset of its members.

 Why does this matter?
 The open vs closed approach substantially changes the entire culture of the community.
-Consider software development in companies versus in community open source projects.
+Consider software development at companies versus in community open source projects.

-Companies maintain structures like Kanban boards and standups for visibility and entire organization structures with Technical Project Managers, monetary reward structures that incentivize development and priorities come from people with fancy titles like manager, and vice president and the like.
+Companies maintain structures like Kanban boards and standups for visibility and entire organization structures with Technical Project Managers, monetary reward structures that incentivize development and priorities come from people with fancy titles like manager, vice president and the like.
 People join primarily to trade their effort for money.

 Whereas in Open Source typically a bug board or issue tickets create visibility and the motivation